 Today, we want to share with you a salmon recipe!
 The season for salmon runs from ~May to October along the Pacific coast.
 In this dish, we used fresh (unfrozen) Wild Sockeye Salmon.
 The sun-dried tomatoes are as a rich source of lycopene – which studies show is beneficial for bone (osteoblasts).
-Also, the alpha-lipoic acid in salmon along with the omega threes are anti-inflammatory – and inflammation is a root cause of bone and many other health conditions.
+Also, the alpha-lipoic acid in salmon along with the omega threes are anti-inflammatory – and inflammation is a root cause of bone loss and many other health conditions.
 A half fillet of salmon contains 80% of daily recommended protein (40g) which may reduce rate of complications after a hip fracture and general attenuation of femoral bone loss in the elderly.
 It’s time to enjoy this gourmet salmon dish for yourself.

 quinoa sOne of the most popular vegetables is…peppers!
 The main ingredient of this stuffed pepper dish is the bell pepper, which has a crunchy texture and is naturally sweet.
 Stuffed peppers are a fun and easy meal because you can pretty much put anything you want in them and they will turn out great!
 Also, bell peppers contain a high amount of Vitamin C. *Did you know each color of pepper is associated with a different family of phytochemicals?